photoprism/photoprism-docs/docs/user-guide/backups/folders.md

 ## Originals

 The *originals* folder contains the original photo and video files of your library.
 PhotoPrism will not move or rename the files in this folder without a user requesting it.
-Unless read-only mode is enabled, new files can be added using the web upload dialog, the import functionality, or by mounting the folder via WebDAV.
+Unless read-only mode is enabled, new files can be added using the [web upload dialog](../library/upload.md), the [import functionality](../library/import.md), or by mounting the folder [via WebDAV](../sync/webdav.md).

 Its location can be changed by setting the `PHOTOPRISM_ORIGINALS_PATH` environment variable.

 ## Import

-When [importing](../library/import.md), files are first transferred from the *import* folder to the *originals* folder.
+When [importing](../library/import.md), files are copied or moved from the *import* folder to the *originals* folder.
 In the process, duplicates are automatically skipped, and the imported files are given a unique file name and are sorted by year and month.

 The location of the *import* folder can be changed by setting the `PHOTOPRISM_IMPORT_PATH` environment variable.